britter/bean-validators/src/site/markdown/examples.md

 Makes sure a String represents a valid [Internet Protocol (IP) address](https://en.wikipedia.org/wiki/IP_address).
 There are two kinds of IP addresses: IPv4 and the newer IPv6.
 The default is to validate against both versions.
-The behavior can be controlled by the `com.github.britter.beanvalidators.net.IPType` annotation.
+The behavior can be controlled by the `com.github.britter.beanvalidators.net.IPType` enum.

 ```java
     /**